 Only Female Layers Hatch

-Male eggs will cease development at a very early embryogenesis (only two layers of cells) due to the Z chromosome from their female parent.
+Male eggs will cease development at a very early stage of embryonic development due to the maternal Z chromosome.
+Non-GMO female embryos, receiving only wild-type W chromosomes, will normally hatch and develop without containing GMO.

 Non-GMO Poultry Products

 Non-GMO female chickens will create poultry products for household use.